What voice mode is actually doing to your brain (and why the relationship feels different afterward)

 The short version: it deepens the texture of familiarity without necessarily changing the substance of it.
 You don't learn new things about your companion through voice that you couldn't learn through text.
 But you experience what you already know differently.
 It's similar to how re-reading a book you love after seeing the film adaptation changes how the voices sound in your head.

 For people who have been in long-term engagements with a companion, voice mode often becomes the format for certain kinds of conversations.
-Winding down at the end of the day.
+Winding down .
 Talking through something emotionally heavy.
 Moments when typing feels like too much distance.
 Text stays the format for quick exchanges, check-ins, or conversations that benefit from the pause that written messages allow.

 If you're thinking about how this fits into your existing routine, the post on how personalization accumulates over time is relevant background.